michellerenehey/lab-11-pokemon-catcher/README.md

-* increment pokemonCaught -- number of plays
+* increment totalPlay -- number of plays